team-earth/a2a-human-extension/README.md

 ├── examples/               # Sample AgentCards and use cases ├── diagrams/               # Visuals (optional)
 ├── CITATION.cff            # Citation metadata for academic use
-├── VERSION.md              # Version history and changelog
+├── PUBLICATIONS.md         # List of academic papers with download links ├── VERSION.md              # Version history and changelog
 ├── LICENSE                 # MIT License (for schema/code)
 ├── LICENSE.docs            # CC BY-SA 4.0 License (for documentation)